bloominstituteoftechnology/Sprint-Challenge-Lambda-Times-React/README.md

 - [ ] Describe a life-cycle event in React?
 A: A life-cycle event can be broken down into two main categories being when it's mounted to the DOM and when it's unmounted.
 Also, when a component receives new data.

 - [ ] Explain the details of a Higher Order Component?
 A: A higher-order component (HOC) is an advanced technique in React for reusing component logic.
 HOCs are not part of the React API, per se.
 They are a pattern that emerges from React's compositional nature.
-Concretely, a higher-order component is a function that takes a component and returns a new component.
+A higher-order component is a function that takes a component and returns a new component.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.
 1. Inline CSS - This is setup in the js files and created with const styleName = { then in this section you pass in your styling arguments. you'd do this with something like borderRadius: '50%', <--- You'd only need this comma if you're using more than 1 argument}
 2. Styled Components - This is a library that you can install and import that will allow you to style your components in various ways.
 It actually allows you to treat a java script component or argument as if it were css.
 Example being const Button = styled.button` font-size: 1rem;